restot/opencloud-desktop/audit-claude.md

 - Use OSLog with `.private()` privacy controls for sensitive data
 - Implement log redaction policy
 - Never log credential metadata in production

+**Verification**: ✅ VERIFIED by Haiku - Confirmed in ClientCommunicationService.swift:68-69 where password length is logged `"(\(password.count) chars)"`.
+This is a privacy concern as password length helps attackers narrow search space, and logs may be included in system diagnostics or bug reports.

+verified by glm

 ---